-There’s a steep learning curve when you move to a new country.
+There’s a steep learning curve when you move to a new country, even somewhere as foreigner-friendly as Sweden.
+There’s the language, transportation, and how can one survive without the local Swedish nautical weather report?
 We started this website as a means to give people access to Scandinavian culture and life but we can’t do it all.
-There are so many other websites with specialised tools that are useful for foreigners, but that might not be easily discovered without a little help.
+There are other brilliant websites with specialised tools that are useful for foreigners and locals alike.

-Here are the best online destinations for weather info, language tools, wshopping and transport maps in Sweden.
+Here are the best online destinations for weather info, language tools, shopping and transport maps in Sweden.
 Bookmark them all and thrive!

 There are a lot of flight comparison websites out there, but time and again I find myself returning to Skyscanner because of its clear user interface that shows you the different prices on graphs for each month.
 While there are many other fantastic flight comparison sights, none of the others have my favourite function that allows you to select “anywhere” as your destination.